equinor/tagreader-python/documentation/docs/about/usage/time-zone.md

 nothing needs to be done.

-*Note:* It is a good idea to update the `pytz` package rather frequently (at least twice per year) to ensure that time zone information is up to date. `pip install --upgrade pytz` .
+*Note:* It is a good idea to update the `pytz` package rather frequently (at least twice per year) to ensure that time zone information is up-to-date. `pip install --upgrade pytz` .

 **Example (advanced usage)**